The Cheeky Monkey Media Blog

 Regardless of which CMS you decide to use to host your online community, you will need to take the time to strategize the design, pay for server costs, and ensure your plugins (WordPress) or modules (Drupal) are up-to-date with the most recent security updates.

-This is not a huge personnel, time, and financial expense, but it is one you should be aware of.
+This is not a huge personnel, time, or financial expense, but it is one you should be aware of.

 Creating and Sharing Valuable and Engaging Content